rol-x/TextFightModule/README.md

-# The Amulets Of Camembert
+# The Amulets Of Camembert RPG Text Game

 # Fight Module
 Fight module containing items, effects and different monsters programmed as a part of The Amulets Of Camembert Project.